Splendide-Imaginarius/crosslooper/README.md

 ## Installation

+First, you'll need to install [game-engine-finder](https://github.com/vetleledaal/game-engine-finder) according to its installation instructions.

-To install via pip, do this from the `crosslooper` repo directory:
+Once you've done that, to install CrossLooper via pip, do this from the `crosslooper` repo directory:

 ```
 pip install --user .